Rosella Rice: Writing and career

 In 1860, Rice was featured in William Turner Coggeshall's poetry anthology, The Poets and Poetry of the West: With Biographical and Critical Notices.
-The anthology included 3 of her poems, one of which was "Spirits of the Wildwood", written in full below:
+The anthology included three of her poems, one of which was "Spirits of the Wildwood", written in full below:

 In 1860, describing Rice, William Turner Coggeshall wrote,Rice is a born poet and has nursed her strange, wild fancies, amid the equally wild hills and glens and rocky caves which she has haunted with a devotion that has amounted to a life passion.
 Meeting with but few associates who could appreciate the depth of her passion for such communings, her spirit was wont to retire within herself, except when it was called forth by the presence of the sylvan gods among whom she worshiped.
-Her early contributions to the county papers are marked by her own rude, but genuine original characteristics...Her prose writings always attract attention and secure a wide circulation, from their peculiar original vigor and directness.
+Her early contributions to the county papers are marked by her own rude, but genuine original characteristics ...
+Her prose writings always attract attention and secure a wide circulation, from their peculiar original vigor and directness.

-In her later years, Rice focused on poetry rather than prose, marking her writing with "her own charming and peculiar individual characteristics."
+In her later years, Rice focused on poetry rather than prose, marking her writing with "her own charming and peculiar individual characteristics".

 From 1871 to 1872, she published a series of articles titled "Other People's Windows" to Arthur's under her pen-name, Pipsissiway Potts, which attracted devoted readers.

-In the year 1880 alone, multiple of Rice's writings were published in Arthur's under one of her pseudonym characters, Chatty Brooks.
-These included a comedy story, "Millwood Leaves;" an essay about "Spending-Money for Women;" and an advice article about appearance titled "Home Topics" in which she comedically makes reference to herself in third person as Aunt Chatty.
+In 1880 alone, multiple of Rice's writings were published in Arthur's under one of her pseudonym characters, Chatty Brooks.
+These included a comedy story, "Millwood Leaves", an essay about "Spending-Money for Women", and an advice article about appearance titled "Home Topics" in which she comedically makes reference to herself in third person as Aunt Chatty.

 In 1885, she referenced Susan B. Anthony in her short story, "Affectionate John Baily" published in Arthur's:We laughed a sorry sort of a laugh when we read about Susan B. Anthony teaching school for two dollars a week.
 We were forcibly reminded of our own school ma'am days.
 Well, it was a good discipline, and helped to make tough, cheery, heartsome women of us, though it was somewhat like the reason our dear mother user to give for whipping us: "I do it because I love you."In 1887, her gingerbread recipe from the Toledo Blade was praised and published in Dr. Chase's Third, Last, and Complete Receipt Book.
 Dr. Chase writes, "This recipe is from Mrs. Rosella Rice, quite an extensive writer for the Blade 'Household.'
 It was given in answer to an inquiry for her gingerbread recipe, which, she says, 'I give with pleasure.'
 I take pleasure also, in giving it a place, for I know it is good."